Frequently asked questions.

 Do you actually care about me?

-Yes, we do.
-Yes, we do get paid for the services that we provide.
-That is not the only reason that we do this work.
-We both have advanced degrees, passed our board exams and have completed specialized trainings.
-We put in that effort because we love the work that we do.
-We do get to know our clients well and of course we care about seeing them improve.
+Yes, I do.
+Yes, I do get paid for the services that I provide.
+That is not the only reason that I do this work.
+I have an advanced degree, passed my board exam and have completed specialized trainings.
+I put in that effort because I want you to get the best care that I can offer.
+I do get to know my clients well and of course I care about seeing them improve.

 How do I choose a therapist?

 For therapy to work well, you have to work with a therapist that best meets your needs and that you feel comfortable working with.
-We encourage you to read our profiles to see if you are interested in working with us based on our experience.
-We also understand that it will take a few sessions for you to decide if you feel a connection to your therapist.
-For children and adolescents, this can take longer.
-We are not offended if you decide it isn’t a good fit for you.
+I encourage you to read my profiles to see if you are interested in working with me based on my experience.
+I also understand that it will take a few sessions for you to decide if you feel a connection to your therapist.
+I am not offended if you decide it isn’t a good fit for you.
 This is your journey and you should be walking that path with someone you trust and respect.

 Can I involve my partner, friends or family in my treatment?